 The names of those who’ve played here is the starting point for anyone interested in traditional jazz: Billie and Dede Pierce, George Lewis and his band, Sweet Emma Barrett and her band, Jim Robinson, Chester Zardis, Frank Demond, Percy Humphrey, Willie Humphrey, Harold Dejan, John and Wendell Brunious, Don Vappie, Narvin Kimball, Leroy Jones and Shannon Powell who both still play there, Sister Gertrude Morgan, Sing Miller, Punch Miller, Kid Sheik, Kid Thomas Valentine, Tom Sancton and so many more.

 That’s not to say there isn’t new music here.
-In fact, the Preservation Hall Jazz Band has released an album comprised entirely of original tunes.
+In fact, the Preservation Hall Jazz Band has released an album composed entirely of original tunes.
 But the respect for the music and its players has never left this place.
 And we suspect it never will.

 Our host is Ben Jaffe, who has inherited his parents’ love for the music and musicians New Orleans calls its own.
-And we’re joined by clarinetist Charlie Gabriel who has returned to the Crescent after a long sojourn and has found a place to play at Preservation Hall.
+And we’re joined by clarinetist Charlie Gabriel who has returned to the Crescent City after a long sojourn and has found a place to play at Preservation Hall.

 A Musical Family Tree